 The Best Pie Crust

 The best pie crust, in my humble (pie) opinion, is this all-butter pie crust which I have tweaked over the years.
-It has a great flavour, is flaky and doesn’t leave the roof of your mouth feeling greasy as shortening based crusts tend to do.
+It has a great flavor, is flaky and doesn’t leave the roof of your mouth feeling greasy as shortening based crusts tend to do.
 Plus, I just don’t like shortening. 😛

 Gabi’s Best Pie Crust